tech-sketch/SegAL/docs/usage.md

 )
 ```

-We train the model with specified epochs and pring out the performance on test data.
+We train the model with specified epochs and print out the performance on test data.

 ```python
 print("Round 0: initialize model")